mozilla/gcp-ingestion/ingestion-beam/README.md

 1. Remove the `x_forwarded_for` and `remote_addr` attributes
 1. Remove any`null` values added to attributes

+### Parse User Agent

+Attempt to extract browser, browser version, and os from the `user_agent` attribute, drop any nulls, and remove `user_agent` from attributes.

 ## Executing Validation Jobs

 Validation jobs are executed the same way as [executing sink jobs](#executing-jobs)